 RIDGEFIELD, Conn., November 23, 2015 – Boehringer Ingelheim Pharmaceuticals, Inc. today announced that the U.S. Food and Drug Administration (FDA) approved Pradaxa® (dabigatran etexilate mesylate) for the prophylaxis of deep venous thrombosis (DVT) and pulmonary embolism (PE) in patients who have undergone hip replacement surgery.
 There are an estimated 300,000 total hip replacement surgeries performed in the U.S. each year.
-Without preventive anticoagulant treatment,
+Without preventive anticoagulant treatment, the incidence of DVT ranges

 |By Dr. Scott Rubinstein August 25, 2007|